luc-lynx/googlectf-2018-mitm/README.md

 ![The handshake](handshake.png)

-And how it looks in code:
+And how it looks in the code:

 ```python
 def Handshake(password, reader, writer):